marcelm/cutadapt/doc/guide.rst

 1. :ref:`Read modification options <modifying-reads>` are applied.
-This includes :ref:`adapter removal <removing-adapters>`, :ref:`quality trimming <quality-trimming>`, read name modifications etc.
+This includes :ref:`adapter removal <removing-adapters>`, :ref:`quality trimming <quality-trimming>`, read name modifications etc. The order in which they are applied is the order in which they are listed in the help shown by ``cutadapt --help`` under the “Additional read modifications” heading.
+Adapter trimming itself does not appear in that list and is done after quality trimming and before ``N``-end trimming (``--trim-N``).

 2. :ref:`Filtering options <filtering>` are applied, such as removal of too short or untrimmed reads.
 Some of the filters also allow to redirect a read to a separate output file.
 The filters are applied in the order in which